gamelab/generator-kiwigame/app/templates/readme.txt

 ----------------------------------------------------------------------------------------
 Description:
 ----------------------------------------------------------------------------------------
-The Match 3 Blueprint is a basic example of a Match 3 game you can use to rapidly build your project and has common Match 3 functionality.

-If you have any problems then feel free to contact us via the http://www.kiwijs.org/help
+Thanks for using the Kiwi.JS yeoman game generator!
+If you have any problems, want to view tutorials, or want to just say hi, then visit us on http://www.kiwijs.org/